-Bulging disc surgery – is surgery the best treatment for my disc protrusion?
+Is surgery the best treatment for my bulging disc?

 Laser Spine Institute’s approach to bulging disc surgery

-Laser Spine Institute has a minimally invasive, outpatient approach to bulging disc surgery that can alleviate the symptoms of this painful condition.
+Laser Spine Institute has an outpatient approach to bulging disc surgery that can alleviate the symptoms of this painful condition.
 Bulging disc symptoms commonly include local pain at the site of the affected disc, as well as pain, weakness and tingling that radiates to the following areas:

 - Shoulders, arms and hands (in the case of cervical bulging discs that compress a nerve root)